lat-murmeldjur/weeb-3/README.md

 - Setting up listening to gossip protocol messages (information about existing peers) and pricing protocol messages (for receiving connected peers payment threshold updates)
 - An async routine to continously establish new libp2p-connections (dial) and consume libp2p-swarm events (swarm_event_handle) as well as dialing to bootnode
 - An async routine that wraps a number of further async routines for the following functions (event_handle):
-	2) Accounting connecting newly established peer connections (k1)
+	1) Accounting connecting newly established peer connections (k1)
-	3) Setting payment thresholds for peers after successfully receiving payment threshold updates in the pricing protocol (k2)
+	2) Setting payment thresholds for peers after successfully receiving payment threshold updates in the pricing protocol (k2)
-	4) Initiating refreshments/pseudosettle protocol for peers when triggered by accounting actions (k3)
+	3) Initiating refreshments/pseudosettle protocol for peers when triggered by accounting actions (k3)
-	5) Registering the results of successful refreshments towards peers (k4)
+	4) Registering the results of successful refreshments towards peers (k4)
 - Two async routines that listens to high level download / upload requests
 - Two async routines that listens to data object level download / upload requests enabling joining and splitting of chunks
 - Two async routines that enable concurrent chunk level pushsync and retrieval requests
+- An async routine that attempts to conduct handshakes with dialed connections

 Currently - due to the blocking - non-blocking nature of the async framework, and to avoid a waiting thread hogging the single execution thread, the aforementioned routines intermittently try progressing every 600ms with non cpu intensive async sleeps happening in-between.